winbench/bench/docs/content/home/batteries-included.md

-description = "What programs can I use with Bench?" draft = true title = "Batteries Included" weight = 2
+description = "What programs can I use with Bench?" draft = true title = "Batteries Included" weight = 100
 +++

+**Remove from Homepage**

-Bench exspects a program to be defined by a small number of parameters like name, version, download URL, and archive type, executable file name and others.
+Bench exspects a program to be defined by a small number of parameters like name, version, download URL, archive type, executable file name and others.
 Bench calls a program definition an app.
 Bench comes with a number of predefined apps you just need to activate: